anzusystems/common-admin/docs/editor/extensions/table-caption/index.md

 # Table caption extension

-- Extension that displays table caption before table with edit button
+- Extension that displays table caption before table with edit button, when set